kekePower/MyLog/README.md

 0.6.2 - Added a -tag option to show the tags used, sorted alphabetically
       - Made a simple Makefile to install and update the script
-      - Removed the Install instructions from the mylog file
+      - Removed the Install instructions from the mylog file 0.7.0 - Moved the logfile to ~/.config/mylog/mylog
+      - Fixed a hardcoded setting
 ```

 **Plans or hopes for the future**